Using Git, GitHub, and GitHub Classroom for Courses

 Private

-- Get the link and issue as a group assignment in Canvas.
+and do not grant admin access. - Get the link and issue as a group assignment in Canvas.

 - You will need to create the Canvas Groups separately or use the Canvas functionality to allow students to select their groups.

-GitHub Classroom will create a repo for each group and a team for each group in the GitHub Semester organization.
+- GitHub Classroom will create a repo for each group and a team for each group in the GitHub Semester organization.

-Each group/team will have access to their repository.
+- Each group/team will have access to their repository.

-8 Review/Grade Student Assignments
+7 Review/Grade Student Assignments

-8.1 Student Repos
+7.1 Student Repos

-When the students accept an assignment, a repo is created in the GitHUb Semester organization with the name you assigned to the assignment followed by -student_github_id
+When the students accept an assignment, a repo is created in the GitHub Semester organization with the name you assigned to the assignment followed by -student_github_id

 .